kachurovskiy/nanoels/h2/README.md

 ## Resetting ELS and viewing the software version

 ELS remembers all the positions and ON/OFF status when powered off.

-- Hold `ON` button for 6 seconds
+Hold `ON` button for 5+ seconds to:

   - Reset stepper and spindle positions to 0
   - Resets pitch to 0
   - Removes stops